Bitch (film): Plot

-Jill Hart, a stay-at-home mom in the L.A. suburbs, is at breaking point from stress, and from the lengthy work absence of her philandering husband Bill.
-Alone, she attempts suicide by hanging herself with a belt.
-After surviving, her state worsens, in parallel with being troubled by a mysterious dog that visits their garden much of the time, watching the house.
-Jill suffers a mental breakdown, and vanishes, leaving Bill torn between work and care of their four children.
+Jill Hart, a stay-at-home mother in the Los Angeles suburbs, is overwhelmed by stress and her philandering husband Bill's prolonged absence for work.
+She attempts suicide by hanging herself with a belt but survives, after which her condition deteriorates.
+Troubled by a mysterious dog that frequently watches the house from the garden, Jill suffers a mental breakdown and disappears, leaving Bill struggling to balance work with caring for their four children.

-Initially fearing she has left or been abducted or harmed, the children find her feces smeared clothing and phone in the house after school, and later locate Jill in the basement where she has snapped and started behaving like a dog.
-She snarls and barks at the family as they peer downstairs.
+The children initially fear Jill has left, been abducted or harmed, but find her feces-smeared clothing and phone in the house.
+They later discover her in the basement, where she has begun behaving like a dog, snarling and barking at them.

-Out of his depth and trying to maintain the appearance of normality, Bill seeks refuge in focusing on his work needs and minimizing his engagement with his wife's condition.
-He is pressured by Jill's sister Beth to stop shirking responsibility and contact the family doctor, but instead focuses on work stresses and keeping the matter secret.
-He blames his wife for the change to their situation and for selfishly (as he sees it) placing extra work on him to support the family.
-He also blames the doctor for suggesting she needs to be taken into psychiatric hospital care.
-He begins secretly drinking vodka from the bottle, flushes his wedding ring down the shower drain, neglects work and is fired, which disconcerts and pushes away the children.
-Jill remains in the basement, exhibiting feral and aggressive behavior.
-However, Bill and Beth gradually begin to open up to each other and he begins to work with her and support the children as a family, for the good of all.
-He buys dog toys for Jill, then gently suggests the children stop offering the toys to her, as their attempts to engage with Jill creates stress.
+Unable to cope, Bill retreats into work and tries to conceal Jill's condition.
+Despite pressure from Jill's sister Beth to accept responsibility and contact the family doctor, he blames Jill for the disruption to their lives and resents having to support the family alone.
+He also rejects the doctor's recommendation that she receive psychiatric hospital care.
+Increasingly distressed, Bill begins secretly drinking vodka, throws his wedding ring down the shower drain, neglects his job and is fired, further alienating the children.
+Jill remains in the basement, increasingly feral and aggressive.
+Gradually, however, Bill and Beth grow closer as he accepts her help and begins caring for the children.
+He buys dog toys for Jill but eventually asks the children to stop offering them, recognising that their attempts to engage with her cause further stress.